269-815-4150 sales@enventek.com

 • The first step is to check the alignment of the material feed arms as well as the alignment of the carriage itself.
 For more information on how to do that please follow these instructions.

-• Once you have verified that the saw is properly aligned, the next step is to manually set all the blades to 90° and then verify that all the blades are at 90° (using a T-square) and run a board past all the blades.
-If one of the blades misses the lumber while all the others just “dust” the end of the lumber you pretty much know that one of your heads was jammed back and needs to be adjusted back to the correct spot on the mount.
-For more information on what to do next please contact Enventek tech support 269 815 4150 for more specific instructions.
+After that, run a board past all the blades, if one of the blades misses the lumber while all the others just “dust” the end of the lumber you know that one of your heads needs to be adjusted back to the correct spot on the mount.

 Table of Contents